athenahealth/ladon/README.md

 **This is just a README.**

-See the [wiki](https://gitlab.athenahealth.com/ladon/ladon/wikis/home) for complete high-level documentation.
+Refer to the [wiki](https://gitlab.athenahealth.com/ladon/ladon/wikis/home) for complete high-level documentation.

+## Contributing
+Refer to [wiki](https://gitlab.athenahealth.com/ladon/ladon/wikis/contributing-to-ladon) for instructions on contributing to ladon.

 ## Credits

-Ladon was architected and implemented at **athenahealth** by [Snow](https://github.com/imjonsnooow).
+Ladon was architected and implemented at athenahealth, Inc by [Shayne Snow](https://github.com/imjonsnooow).

 ## License

+Copyright 2017 athenahealth, Inc.

-See [LICENSE.txt](LICENSE.txt) for authoritative licensing details.
+Licensed under the Apache License, Version 2.0 (the "License").
+Refer to [LICENSE] for authoritative licensing details.